The Double Refuge 🔬 Science & Mystery

 While the scientific method is respected by theists and atheists alike, it’s closest to agnosticism: both share a radical sense of doubt and a perpetually open mind to all possibilities.
 For agnostics and scientists, proof is contingent on the moment and is always subject to further verification.
 The scientific explanation holds for now, but there might be another order of explanation.
 What that might be, no one can say.
 Religions, myths, science-fiction, and scientific theories hint at possibilities, but none of these are as solid as the scientific method itself.

-Yet still, for open agnostics and open theists the scientific explanation lacks a certain ils ne savent quoi.
-It speaks to the head, but has less to say to the heart.
-It’s powerful in terms of a coherent epistemology, but less powerful in terms of a liveable phenomenology.
-It’s clearly the most reasonable explanation we’ve got, but double refugees still wonder, Could there be more?
+Yet still, for double refugees the scientific explanation alone lacks a certain ils ne savent quoi.
+It speaks to the head and body, but has less to say to the heart and spirit.
+It’s powerful in terms of a coherent epistemology, but less powerful in terms of emotion, art, imagination, and meaning.
+It can never go beyond itself.
+To return to Keats’ “Ode to a Nightingale,” it can never follow the bird’s song into the forest, rise aloft a mountain, and sweep downward into a new valley.
+It’s clearly the most reasonable explanation we’ve got, but many still wonder, Could there be more?

 🔬